SUBSCRIBE AND SAVE 15% | FREE SHIPPING FOR ORDERS OVER $50* | AUS MADE

 Now to the simpler explanation about our longevity genes.
 These hubs located in the longevity network contain master or regulating genes that control huge numbers of other longevity genes.
 As scientists have looked deeper into these hubs, they have identified 3 groups of genes that can most accurately be labelled ‘anti-ageing genes’ and these genes are named FOXO, sirtuin and mTOR.

 This gene group is so amazing that it confers immortality to the freshwater polyp HYDRA (which our company is named after).

 Another exciting part of the research around these three groups of genes is that they all have common stimulators and inhibitors and that regulating one group of these genes actually improves the function of the other 2 groups of genes.
 That’s fantastic news for those of us developing strategies to treat and reverse the Hallmarks of Ageing.

-The main nutrients found to strongly influence these three groups of genes are:
+The main nutrients found to strongly influence these three groups of genes, and included in Healthy Ageing Essentials are:

 This is only the tip of the iceberg.
 Anti-ageing scientists are continuing to explore our bodies and will undoubtedly find other genes strongly associated with the fountain of youth.
 One thing is for sure, it’s unlikely we will ever discover ONE single gene that is responsible for causing us to age or to reverse the ageing process – it involves multiple genes and numerous pathways.

 The best strategies we develop now and into the future need to be able to target multiple genes and their pathways to give us the best chance to beat ageing.
 But don’t wait for tomorrow, start influencing your longevity-associated genes and your longevity networks TODAY with scientifically validated superfoods and nutrigenomic ingredients.
 We all have the opportunity to have an improved healthspan as well as a longer lifespan.